Azhovan/chat/ReadMe.md

 ### Solution
-- Two or more persons (group chat) can Send/Receive messages through a `conversation` to each other.
+- Two or more persons (single/group chat) can Send/Receive messages through a `conversation` to each other.
 - Every conversation is **secured** by an `encryption key` (using OpenSSL), means that each conversation has different encryption key.
 - encrypted messages are signed using a `message authentication code (MAC)` so that their underlying value can not be modified once encrypted.